rajalaxmi15/pdsnd_github/README.md

 •	What are the counts of each user type?
 •	What are the counts of gender?
 •	What are the earliest (i.e. oldest person), most recent (i.e. youngest person), and most popular birth years?

+### Date created
+08/02/2019

+### Project Title
+Injury Prevention in Health Information Management Department

+### Description
+Created this project for QUALITY ASSESSMENT AND PERFORMANCE IMPROVEMENT: HITT 2343 class which is a course work in Health Information Technology AAS degree.
+Aim of the project is to analyze injury prevention in Health Information Management(HIM) department.
+Created 3 fictional scenarios for sentinal events and compared those with real events and Occupational Safety and Health Administration(OSHA) benchmarks.

+### Files used
+Injury_Prevention_HIMDept.docx